price$ 2800 per

 Our representative will meet and assist you when you arrive at Cairo International Airport.
 He will help you handle all your procedures through passport control, customs formalities and in the luggage area.
 Following this, you will be driven to your 5-star hotel on a private air-conditioned vehicle for drop-off.

 This morning after breakfast you’ll see some of the world’s most iconic sights.
 You’ll visit Giza’s Pyramids and Sphinx – instantly familiar yet retaining a mystique and power, getting up close to these incredible pharaonic tombs is amazing.
 Explore these structures that have stood tall for 4,500 years, and for an additional charge you may be able to go inside the Great Pyramid of Khufu (or Cheops), although occasionally it may be closed to visitors.
 Please note that you’ll be required to walk around the Pyramids complex.
 It can be very hot in the summer months, so be prepared for little shade and pack appropriate clothing, sun protection, and carry lots of water.
 Afterwards, make your way to the Egyptian Museum (optional), home to one of the world’s great collections of antiquities.
-Wander the treasure-filled halls of the museum, and make sure to check out the Mummies Hall (optional) for a close encounter with some of the country’s most important queens and pharaohs.
+Wander the treasure-filled halls of the museum.
 Later in the evening, meet your leader and travel to Giza station, where you will board a sleeper train to Aswan (approximately 13 hours).
 Bedding and air-conditioning are provided.

 The Nile, Elephantine Island and white-sailed feluccas: welcome to Aswan, Egypt’s southernmost city.
 Its easy-going charm is due in no small part to its large Nubian population.
 Today is a free day so take the opportunity to see such Aswan sites as the unfinished obelisk or the High Dam.
 The Nubian Bazaar is a must, while the excellent Nubian Museum is top of many visitors’ lists.
 Highly recommended is the beautiful Temple of Isis (the Goddess of health, marriage and wisdom) that was rescued from the rising waters of the Nile and relocated on Philae Island.
 It’s a marvel of decorative pylons featuring some of Egypt’s finest carvings – definitely one of the real gems of Upper Egypt.
 The waterfront promenade, or Aswan’s ‘corniche’, runs alongside one of Nile’s most appealing stretches and is the perfect place to stop for a mint tea.
 Watch the waterfront come alive at dusk, with families out strolling, socialising and relaxing along the corniche.